-- Invert your jar of sprouts in a bowl to allow proper drainage.
+- Invert your jar of sprouts (place your jar upside down or on an angle) in a bowl to allow proper drainage and for excess water to escape.
 Keep them out of direct heat and sunlight.
 They like to be about 18°C or 65° F. With absolutely no sun, they will be pale- place them in indirect light.
-Rinse, swirl, and drain twice a day until sprouts have reaches full maturity.
+Rinse, swirl, and drain twice a day until sprouts have reached full maturity.

 How to Store Your Sprouts

--Place a handful on top of your avocado toast
+-Place a handful on top of your avocado sourdough toast.

--Sprinkle a healthy amount of sprouts on top of your favourite salad
+-Sprinkle a healthy amount of sprouts on top of your favourite smoked beet salad.

--Use them in soups (especially if the sprouts are bean based)
+-Stir the sprouts into homemade tomato soup or other soups (especially if the sprouts are bean based).

 -Blended into a smoothie (awesome way to sneak extra greens into your kids)